Ring Alarm vs SimpliSafe

 Note: SimpliSafe now offers self-monitoring, although you’ll only get notifications with the Interactive Plan.
 They also added a Google Assistant integration, and cloud storage is available separately from monitoring.
 They’ve also added a professional installation option for $79.

 You’ve probably heard of the show Shark Tank, right?
-Well, Ring Alarm started as a lowly contestant back in 2013.
+Well, Ring started as a lowly contestant back in 2013.
 They didn’t walk away with a deal, but after a rebrand, Ring sold five million of their security systems and cameras.
 Not bad!
-Just last year, Amazon purchased Ring, allowing them to grow even further.
+In 2018, Amazon purchased Ring, allowing them to grow even further.

 SimpliSafe, a smart security company started by two Harvard Business School students, is one of the top dogs in the smart home security market.
 So today, we’re putting Ring up against SimpliSafe in a Ring vs Simplisafe showdown.